 Relationships are complex.
 They require communication, trust, honesty, maturity, investment, and mutual respect.
 The red flags above represent 10 of the most common ways relationships can go wrong, but it’s not an exhaustive list.
 The most telling measure of the health of a relationship is how it makes you feel.

-If your relationship lifts you up, makes you feel secure and supported, and improves your everyday life, chances are you’re on the right road.
+If your relationship lifts you up, makes you feel supported, and improves your everyday life, chances are you’re on the right road.
 But if your relationship causes you pain or doubt, makes you feel insecure or unsure, or demonstrates any of the red flags above, it’s important to take appropriate action.
 And if you need help determining what that is, your best bet is to speak to a therapist from any of the best online therapy sites available today.